Skip to main content

 (5) "Department" means the Ohio department of developmental disabilities.

-(6) "Director" means the director of the Ohio department of developmental disabilities or his or her designee.
+(6) "Director" means the director of the Ohio department of developmental disabilities or that person's designee.

 (7) "Hearing" means the opportunity to present one's case regarding a complaint or appeal of adverse action.